thedavecarroll/BluebirdPS/docs/Get-TwitterFollowers.md

 ## SYNOPSIS

-Returns a collection of user objects or user id that the specified user is following.
+Returns a collection of user objects or array of user ids that is following the specified user.

 ## SYNTAX